 You can change the local patch store to a different location using the "Change Patch Store Directory" link available in the Downloaded Patches view.

-In all the three cases above, the Patch Engine will first look for the availability of the patch in the local patch store.
-The download will happen only if a patch is not available in the local store.
+If you have deployed an Automated Patch Deployment, all the target devices will be scanned to detect if those patches are missing in them.
+Once a patch is found missing in any of the target devices, the Patch Engine will proceed to look for the availability of the patch in the local patch store and the download will happen only if a patch is not available in the local store.

 If you experience any problem with the automatic patch download in some specific cases, you can download the patch from the internet and then upload it manually using the Upload Patches option, available in the Downloaded Patches view.
 Additionally patches can also be uploaded directly from the Download Failed view of Automated Patch Deployment.